What the management committee does

 - following the rules for calling and holding meetings

-- calling an AGM every year (within 6 months of the end of the association’s financial year)
+- calling an annual general meeting (AGM) every year (within 6 months of the end of the association’s financial year)

 - ensuring a secretary is elected or appointed at the AGM